cristianovitorino/cristianovitorino/README.md

 # Hello!
-I'm Cristiano Vitorino, Software Developer and Designer.
+I'm Cristiano Vitorino, Fullstack Software Developer and Visual Designer.

-- 🌱 I’m currently learning React, Redux and Context API
+- 🌱 I’m currently learning Docker, Databases and Node.js
-- 👯 I’m looking to collaborate on Javascript/HMT/CSS, Python, Rust and Design projects
+- 👯 I’m looking to collaborate on Javascript/HMT/CSS and Visual Design projects
-- 🤔 I’m looking for help with Systems Programming, UI/UX, AI/AGI and Robotics
+- 🤔 I’m looking for help with Rust and Python
-- 💬 Ask me about Space Exploration, Gravity, Propulsion, Quantum Mechancis, Astrophysics, Exobiology and Exointelligence
+- 💬 Ask me about Space Exploration, Gravity, Propulsion, Quantum Mechancis, Astrophysics and Exobiology
 - ⚡ Fun fact: I'm a avid gamer!
 Also a Mechanical Keyboards enthusiast : )
 - 📫 How to reach me:
 <p align="left">